Subsidizing Learning About Resilience-building Agricultural Technologies in Mozambique

 Research Design

-This project in Mozambique uses a randomized controlled trial (RCT) to test two approaches to building lasting adoption of drought-tolerant maize seed bundled with index insurance for a seed-replacement guarantee.
+This project in central Mozambique uses a randomized controlled trial (RCT) to test two approaches to building lasting adoption of drought-tolerant maize seed bundled with index insurance.
 The two approaches seek to subsidize learning in different ways.
 The first approach targets learning-by-doing by providing a voucher that reduces the cost to purchase the insured seeds.
-The second approach targets learning that can take place without direct experimentation through community-based training sessions and experimental games that highlight how the insured seeds reduce overall vulnerability to drought.
+The second approach targets learning that can take place without direct experimentation through community-based educational sessions and tablet-based games that highlight how the insured seeds reduce overall vulnerability to drought.

 Development Impact

-This project is also measuring how investments in resilience compare against relying entirely on disaster relief to protect the wellbeing of vulnerable, rural communities.
-In addition to the threat of drought, Mozambique also faces a high risk of devastating cyclones that destroy agricultural productivity.
-Cyclones in 2019 and 2021 killed hundreds and damaged over 700,000 hectares of cropland.[3]
-The insured maize in this study may provide an opportunity for farmers who lose their livelihoods in a disaster to replant at no cost with high-quality seeds.
+This project is also measuring how investments in resilience compare to relying entirely on disaster relief to protect the well-being of vulnerable, rural communities.
+In addition to drought, Mozambique also faces a high risk of devastating cyclones that destroy crops.
+The insured maize in this study, and future products that directly target cyclones, may allow farmers to invest with confidence and recover quickly if they suffer losses due to a natural disaster.

-[2] Feed the Future Partnering for Innovation.
-2020.
-“No More Risky Business: Remote Sensing Technology for Delivering Insured Crop Seeds in Mozambique.”
+[2] Feed the Future Partnering for Innovation, 2020, “No More Risky Business: Remote Sensing Technology for Deliverinng Insured Crop Seeds in Mozambique.”
 Agrilinks.

 This report is made possible by the generous support of the American people through the United States Agency for International Development (USAID) cooperative agreement 7200AA19LE00004.
 The contents are the responsibility of the Feed the Future Innovation Lab for Markets, Risk and Resilience and do not necessarily reflect the views of USAID or the United States Government.